CChristidis/Compilers-MYY802/README.md

 The goal of this project is to create a compiler for the minimal programming lanuage "Cimple".
 Cimple resembles C syntactically.

+Cimple's grammar is created by my professor, George Manis.

 # Cimple's syntax grammar:

 program → program ID   <br>